Information on Walking in the Countryside

 Get to Know the Rules of the Countryside Hughenden

 Before going for a walk in the countryside you really need to know the rules about what you must and must not do.
 This is available in The Countryside Code, a link to the Natural England website.
-The Ramblers (the guys who know all about walking best) also have their own The Countryside Code.
+The Ramblers (the guys who know all about walking best) also have their own Advice Section.
 They are much the same, but please make sure you read at least one of these before planning your walk.
+One section at the Ramblers covers Safety Advice on Walking near Livestock, another insects.

 Do this in advance, check it through with others and plan for the unexpected.
 If going in a group plan the walk together, make sure everyone involved knows what is happening, what is expected of them and what to take.